TriLogic/KudzuTCL/README.md

 Tags are always  written in one the following forms:
 ```
 {{ IfTrue | valName }} some inner content {{/ IfTrue }} - a begin tag, inner content and an end tag
-{{ decrVal | valName /}} - a self terminated tag that doesnt respec inner content
+{{ decrVal | valName /}} - a self terminated tag that doesnt have inner content
-{{ decrVal | valName }} inner content used a a comment that will be ignored {{/ decrVal }}
+{{ decrVal | valName }} inner content used as a comment that will be ignored {{/ decrVal }}
 {{= valName }} special tag to include values within content and inner content
 ```

 By default the names of tags are case insensitive as are parameter names passed to the tags.
 It's possible to write your own tags that are not.
-Also not that whitespace within the tags is ignored.
+Also note that whitespace within tags is ignored so that {{ decrVal | valName /}} is essentially the same as {{decrVal|valName/}}.

 With respect to parameters there are some tags that expect parameters to be passed.
 This is done by appending a pipe delimited list after the tag name.
 The 'Cycle' tag is a good example of this.
-It expects the name of a value to use and then a list of values to cycle through.
+It expects the name of a value to use and then a list of static values to cycle through.
 Each execution of cycle retrieves the existing value from the template engine and replaces it with the next value on the list.
+More on this tag later.
 ```
 {{ cycle | cycleValue | one | two | three /}}
 ```